 Opt-In and Opt-Out

-Choices The registration forms and other sections of the ADA Websites where we collect your information provide you with relevant opt-in and opt-out choices regarding promotional activity and other communications with you.
-To access your information, determine your preferences and our opt-in/opt-out online preferences, you may go to our Constituent Center and login at https://donations.diabetes.org/site/SPageServer?pagename=CC_Profile.
+The registration forms and other sections of the ADA Websites where we collect your information provide you with relevant opt-in and opt-out choices regarding promotional activity and other communications with you.
+To access your information, determine your preferences and our opt-in/opt-out online preferences, you may login to our Constituent Center.

-E-mail to Donors and Participants: Donors to ADA and Participants of ADA events and programs may opt in for first- or third-party informational e-mails or opt out of all e-mail communication, except transactional emails, such as donation receipts and event/program specific information registered, you may go to our Constituent Center and login at https://donations.diabetes.org/site/SPageServer?pagename=CC_Profile.
-E-mail to Subscribers: Paid subscribers to ADA publications may also opt in for first- or third-party informational e-mails or opt out of all e-mail communication (with the exception of subscription renewal information) by contacting ADA at firstname.lastname@example.org.
-E-mail to Members: ADA professional membership and journal members may opt in for first- or third-party informational e-mails or opt out of all e-mail communication, except transactional emails, such as subscription renewal, at email@example.com.
-E-mail to Users who have submitted a Request for Information: Individuals who have requested specific information from the ADA such as, but not limited to, e-newsletters, living with Type 2 Diabetes, Living with Type 1 Diabetes, Diabetes Food Hub related information, Diabetes Risk Test, etc. are agreeing that ADA may contact them by e-mail in exchange for these free services.
-Users who fall under the CASL and GDPR regulations may opt in to or opt out of e-mails from ADA.
-Users can also opt in for third-party informational e-mails.
-Where permitted by law, users who do not wish to receive e-mail related to these activities or newsletters may cancel such services by following the unsubscribe instructions at the bottom of any e-mail message from ADA or go to the Constituent Center and update preferences.
-Users who do not wish to receive e-mail may follow the unsubscribe instructions at the bottom of any e-mail message from ADA or go to the Constituent Center and update preferences.
+Email to users who have submitted a request for information: Individuals who have requested specific information from the ADA such as, but not limited to, e-newsletters, living with Type 2 Diabetes, Living with Type 1 Diabetes, Diabetes Food Hub®–related information, Diabetes Risk Test, etc. are agreeing that the ADA may contact them by email in exchange for these free services.
+Users who fall under Canada's Anti-Spam Law (CASL) and GDPR regulations may opt in to or opt out of emails from the ADA.
+Users can also opt in for third-party informational emails.
+Where permitted by law, users who do not wish to receive emails related to these activities or newsletters may cancel such services by following the unsubscribe instructions at the bottom of any email message from the ADA or go to the Constituent Center and update preferences.
 The above are examples of opt-in/opt-out options and are not intended to describe every option on the ADA websites.

 Links to Other Sites

-The ADA Websites may provide links to other World Wide Web sites or resources.
-You acknowledge and agree that the American Diabetes Association has no control over such sites and resources and is not responsible for the availability of such external sites or resources, and does not endorse and is not responsible or liable for any Materials, advertising, products, or other materials on or available from such sites or resources or those sites’ data collection or privacy policies.
-You further acknowledge and agree that the American Diabetes Association shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such Materials or goods available on or through any such site or resource or those sites data collection or privacy policies.
+The ADA Websites may provide links to other websites or resources.
+You acknowledge and agree that the ADA has no control over such sites and resources and is not responsible for the availability of such external sites or resources, and does not endorse and is not responsible or liable for any materials, advertising, products, or other materials on or available from such sites or resources or those sites’ data collection or privacy policies.
+You further acknowledge and agree that the ADA shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such materials or goods available on or through any such site or resource or those sites data collection or privacy policies.

 Monitoring of Information and Cookies